Plastikpizza/ICT4D2021-RadioMaliVoterBot/README.md

 2. make a private copy of this repo
 3. enter your database credentials and API key into radioMaliVoterBot.py (lines 20 to 29)
 4. connect your version of this repo with your Heroku account
+5. enter your Telegram ID into the database of your RadioMaliVoter DJ account
-5. Enjoy your Telegram bot!
+6. Enjoy your Telegram bot!